What Is the Time Limit for Filing a Trucking Accident Lawsuit?

 Statute of Limitations in Each State

-It is especially important to act quickly to preserve evidence from the electronic on-board recorder, maintenance records, and driver logbooks, as these could be “lost,” or even destroyed as time passes.
+It is important to act quickly to preserve evidence from the electronic on-board recorder, maintenance records, and driver logbooks, as these could be “lost” or destroyed as time passes.

 Getting Medical Care Right Away